jhhest/build-a-webshop/README.md

 #### Setup Redux Store

+run:
+`npm install redux react-redux`

-- store.js with redux-devtools & redux-thunk
+- added a store.js with redux-devtools & redux-thunk
+- put the store in src/store.
 - a ./reducers folder with an index.js that combines all your reducers usinig - combineReducers()
 - At least 1 reducer with an initial state
 - Wrapping your app in the <Provider> component in index.js